pangeacyber/pangea-go/pangea-sdk/v2/README.md

 ## Usage

 For samples apps look at [/examples](https://github.com/pangeacyber/pangea-go/tree/main/examples) folder in this repository.
 There you will find basic samples apps for each services supported on this SDK.
-Each service folder has a README.md with intructions to install, setup and run.
+Each service folder has a README.md with instructions to install, setup and run.

 ## Reporting issues and new features